ReSurfEMG/ReSurfEMG/README.md

 How to get the notebooks running?
 Assuming the raw data set and metadata is available.

-0. In theory if you want to work, but never develop, as a conda user with the stable version create an empty environment, and install
-   there:

-   _NB: at present (February 2023) we do not reccomend this route for any users._
+0. Assuming you are using conda for package management:
   * Make sure you are in no environment:

       ```sh
       conda deactivate